celestiaorg/nmt/docs/spec/nmt.md

 ### Namespace Proof

-NMT supports standard Merkle tree functionalities, including inclusion and range proofs, and offers namespace ID querying and proof generation.
+NMT supports standard Merkle tree functionalities, including inclusion and range proofs, and offers namespace querying and proof generation.
-The following enumerated cases explain potential outcomes when querying an NMT for a namespace ID.
+The following enumerated cases explain potential outcomes when querying an NMT for a namespace.

 #### Namespace Inclusion Proof

-When the queried namespace ID `NS` has corresponding items in the tree with root `T`, the query is resolved by a namespace inclusion proof which consists of:
+When the queried namespace `NS` has corresponding items in the tree with root `T`, the query is resolved by a namespace inclusion proof which consists of:

 1) The starting index `start` and the ending index `end` of the leaves that match `NS`.